pawurb/node-postgres-wiki/Extras.md

 node-postgres is by design pretty light on abstractions.
-These are some handy modules we've been using over the years to complete the picture:
+These are some handy modules the community’s been using over the years to complete the picture:

 ### Components